theopenconversationkit/tock/docs-mk/en/docs/guide/studio.md

 * End with _Create Story_

 > It is possible to answer more messages, or more advanced messages including images, links,
->_Actions_ and buttons to continue within the conversation, etc. To known more, please refer to the
+>_Actions_ and buttons to continue within the conversation, etc.
->[Tock Studio](../utilisateur/studio.md) section from the Tock user manual.

 ## Test the bot